Step Three

 It protects the family.

-It protects the caregiver.
+It protects the nanny.

 Why 90 Days?